 Initial Electrical Signal

 When you turn the key, it completes an electrical circuit.
 This sends an initial electrical signal from the battery.
 This signal is crucial as it powers the ignition system.
+The ignition switch acts as a bridge, allowing electricity to flow.

+The battery voltage travels through the ignition switch.
+It then moves to various components.
 This includes the starter motor and ignition coil.
 The journey of this signal is the foundation of the ignition process.

 Activation Of Ignition Circuit